Chapter 15.04

 iii.
 Spaced not more than eight feet apart and no more than two feet from the ends of the main frame.
 The Building Official may require a closer spacing, depending on the load bearing capacity of the soil or the specifications in the manufactured home installation manual.

 d.
 A manufactured home with more than one section must have centerline blocking at end walls and at other points of connection of the sections that have ridge beam bearing support.
-Blocking is also required at both ends of a door opening that is six feet or more wide in an exterior wall.
+Blocking is also required at both ends of a door opening that is six or more feet wide in an exterior wall.

 e.
 If a manufactured home requires footings on its exterior perimeter, as specified by the installation recommendations or required by the Building Official, the footings shall be installed below the frost line.